AfriMTEB and AfriE5: Benchmarking and Adapting Text Embedding Models for African Languages: Introduction

+To enable controlled, fair, and compute-efficient evaluation, we additionally introduce \textbf{\afrimteblite}, a compact suite over nine geographically and typologically diverse African languages (Amharic, Oromo, Igbo, Yoruba, Hausa, Swahili, Kinyarwanda, Xhosa, and Zulu).
+AfriMTEB-Lite is constructed by selecting, within each task family, datasets with maximal language overlap, ensuring that almost every task includes all nine languages.
+This design mitigates the uneven task–language coverage present in large multilingual benchmarks and supports reliable comparison, ablation, and statistical analysis.
+Crucially, AfriMTEB-Lite enables fine-grained analysis across languages and tasks, allowing us to examine where models succeed or fail by language, resource level, and task family—analyses that are difficult to conduct reliably under the uneven coverage of existing multilingual benchmarks.

-In addition to benchmarking, we develop \textbf{\afriefive} adapting strong embedding models to African languages.
-Starting from the instruction-tuned \textit{mE5-Large-Instruct}~\citep{wang2024textembeddingsweaklysupervisedcontrastive,wang2024multilinguale5textembeddings}, we leveraged cross-lingual contrastive distillation.
-We construct supervision by translating MNLI/SNLI datasets\citep{williams2018broadcoveragechallengecorpussentence,bowman2015largeannotatedcorpuslearning} in African languages with NLLB-200 (3.3B) \citep{nllbteam2022languageleftbehindscaling}, followed by automatic filtering by SSA-COMET (an African COMET-based QE metric)~\citep{li2025ssacometllmsoutperformlearned}, and expanding each example into multiple sources or target directions to encourage cross-lingual alignment.
-We then use the receipe of BGE Re-ranker v2 m3~\citep{chen2024bgem3embeddingmultilingualmultifunctionality} for text embedding model training.
+In addition to benchmarking, we develop \textbf{\afriefive}, adapting strong embedding models to African languages.
+Starting from the instruction-tuned \textit{mE5-Large-Instruct}~\citep{wang2024textembeddingsweaklysupervisedcontrastive,wang2024multilinguale5textembeddings}, we leverage cross-lingual contrastive learning with knowledge distillation .
+We construct a contrastive learning dataset by translating MNLI and SNLI datasets~\citep{williams2018broadcoveragechallengecorpussentence,bowman2015largeannotatedcorpuslearning} in African languages with NLLB-200 (3.3B) \citep{nllbteam2022languageleftbehindscaling}, followed by automatic filtering by SSA-COMET~\citep{li2025ssacometllmsoutperformlearned}, an African COMET-based quality estimation (QE) metric.
+Each example is expanded into multiple sources or target directions to encourage cross-lingual alignment.
+Additionally, we use BGE Re-ranker v2 m3~\citep{chen2024bgem3embeddingmultilingualmultifunctionality} to extract teacher scores for knowledge distillation.